truenas/middleware/docs/userguide/freenas_storage.rst

 volume or dataset in order to make it available as a share.
 Once a share is available, the client operating system should be used to fine-tune the permissions of the files and directories that are created by the client.

-The chapter on Sharing contains configuration examples for several types of permission scenarios.
+The chapter on :ref:`Sharing` contains configuration examples for several types of permission scenarios.
 This section provides an overview of the screen that is used to set permissions.

 Once a volume or dataset is created, it will be listed by its mount point name in :menuselection:`Storage --> Volumes --> View Volumes`.
 If you click the
-"Change Permissions" icon for a specific volume/dataset, you will see the screen shown in Figure 8.1o.
-Table 8.1d summarizes the options in this screen.
+"Change Permissions" icon for a specific volume/dataset, you will see the screen shown in Figure 8.1d.
+Table 8.1c summarizes the options in this screen.

-**Figure 8.1o: Changing Permissions on a Volume or Dataset**
+**Figure 8.1d: Changing Permissions on a Volume or Dataset**

 |perms1.png|